 The council was a body of delegates representing each of the sport's individual state leagues which controlled football in their states.

 It was the owner of the laws of the game and managed interstate administrative and football matters.
 Its function was superseded by the AFL Commission in 1995.

 For the 1990 season the competition's name was changed to the Australian Football League after expanding to other states throughout the 1980s.

 It is the pre-eminent professional competition and features 18 teams spread over five of Australia's six states.

-It is the nation's wealthiest sporting body, and is responsible for controlling the laws of the game with the advice of the AFL's Laws of the Game Committee.
+It is the nation's wealthiest sporting body, and is responsible for controlling the laws of the game with the advice of the Laws of the Game Committee.

 After the Southern Stand at the MCG opened in 1992, the AFL moved its headquarters into the complex.